-Finding a viable alternative to synthetic pesticides is a top - perhaps even the top - priority for sustainable farming initiatives.
+Finding a viable alternative to synthetic pesticides is a top priority for sustainable farming initiatives.

-One of the many solutions we have explored at SVZ is the potential of microbiological control as an alternative pest management strategy for strawberry farmers in Spain.
-The first step was to take soil samples from the test fields, before setting up control and experimental plots where we could assess the impact of soil disinfection.

-We tested the effectiveness of a soil disinfection product in a plot size of 0.3 ha featuring four macro tunnels at one of our organic farm partners from AgroMartin in Spain.
-Soil disinfection revolves around increasing 'good' microorganisms and/or their metabolites through irrigation to prevent diseases in strawberries from soil pathogens.
+One of the many solutions we explored at SVZ is the potential of microbiological control as an alternative pest management strategy for strawberry farmers in Spain.
+We tested the effectiveness of a soil disinfection product in a plot size of 0.3 ha featuring four macro tunnels at one of our organic farm partners in Spain.

-The experiment proved that after applying SOIL SET (a non-chemical disinfection product) there was an improvement in soil functionalities related to the uptake, assimilation, solubilization or mobilization of macro and micronutrients.
+The experiment proved that after applying SOIL SET (a non-chemical disinfection product), there was a remarkable improvement in soil functionalities related to the solubilization or mobilization of macro and micronutrients.